encodey-dev/mobile-ticketing-app/README.md

 The application is ready to buy mobile passes and recharge mifare cards.

+System is ready to accept Authorized.net as a payment gateway.

 INSTRUCTIONS
 Copy env file to .env and change variables with your values.